 A key part of divorce is the division of property, where couples split up the shared assets.
 Retirement benefits fall into this category.
 401(k)s, IRAs, and pensions are all on the table.

 It’s also much more expensive for two people to live separately than together.
 After all is said and done, what you put aside may no longer be enough to sustain you.
-In many cases of a gray divorce, your retirement winds up less comfortable than planned.
+In many cases of gray divorce, your retirement winds up less comfortable than planned.

 Worse yet, you may even have to push it back if you don’t have enough to cover your calculated living expenses.